petercz1/video_reformatter/README.md

 * A top tip for getting round the TV foreign language interaction is to turn the set on and **then** plug in the USB.
 If it's recognized you should get something logical to press on screen.

 * I plug my USB into the end of a 0.5m bright blue extension cable (approx a buck fifty?) and then plug that into the USB at the back of the box.
-The cable then dangles down below anfin front of the set.
+The cable then dangles down below and in front of the set.
 This means I'm more likely to remember the USB when speed-packing for the airport and I give the room a final sweep.

 * once you've got your phone set up as a remote, you can control the temperature to your liking for any IR-controlled a/c, such as in well-known coffee shops.
 The [sure](https://play.google.com/store/apps/details?id=com.tekoia.sure.activities) app even has an a/c scanner if you can't work out the brand of a/c.
 Just trying to be helpful...